CrosswaveOmega/hd2api.py/README.md

 # Helldivers 2 Python API Wrapper

-This is an asyncronous api wrapper for the Helldivers 2 API and it's community wrappers.
+This is an asyncronous api library for the Helldivers 2 API and many of it's community wrappers.

-Request the raw data from the api, and use the builders to create easier to understand data classes.
+Request the raw data from the api, and use the builders to create easy to understand data classes, potentially using a newer set of static json files so that in game updates can be quickly reflected across objects returned by this library.

-All returned objects are formatted via Pydantic Models.
+All returned objects are Pydantic Models.

 Requirements:
  * httpx